SaaadRaaa/Truss-Optimization/README.md

 # Truss-Optimization
 Analysis and Optimization of Truss Structures using Genetic Algorithms

 This repository contains a Python program that optimizes truss designs for minimum weight.
-The program uses a genetic algorithm to find the best truss design given a set of constraints.
+The program uses genetic algorithms to find the best truss design given a set of constraints.

 ## Table of Contents
 * Installation